A visitor experience that

 We’ve taken care to think about how to design and adapt our historic spaces by providing wheelchair accessible lifts and ramps, accessible toilets, and audio induction loops.
 We have wheelchairs available for visitors to borrow on site and our staff and volunteers can also help by pointing out any tight spaces or uneven floor coverings.

-We can also where possible, provide large print guides.
+We also provide large print guides in each of our rooms.

 We encourage all our visitors to bring any accessibility issues or concerns at the Abbey to our attention prior to your visit and that, where necessary for your means of escape, that you are accompanied by an able-bodied companion or carer.

-Please telephone 01604 760817 and ask to speak with the Visitor Services Manager or Visitor Welcome Supervisor to discuss advance arrangements.
+Please telephone 01604 760817 and ask to speak with the Volunteer and Engagement Manager to discuss any advance arrangements you may need.

 Alternatively email: firstname.lastname@example.org